WILBER FROM WALLANU

 by Karen Sipps

 One day in the tiny town of Wallanu, Wilber was sitting in the woods, leaned up against a tree.
 I’m never going to see anything new, or do anything fun.
 Wilber dreamed of going to big cities, and doing lots of neat things.
 But Wilber was only a frog.
-And frogs never get invited to do cool things.
+Frogs never get invited to do cool things.
 Frogs can’t drive cars, or ride bicycles.
-They can only hop.
+We can only hop.
 And you can’t travel very far when all you can do is hop!

 “There’s nothing wrong with Whatzerland” said Wilber.
 “Don’t you just want to see more?
 To do more?
 To experience life, and then come back with fun stories about what you saw, and what you did, and all the new frogs you met?”

 “I suppose.
 But I like it right here, Wilber”, said Lilly, as she jumped off her pad and into the pond.